SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/akamai-security-events.md

    * Duplicate Events once for each rule associated with the event

-## Installing the Akamai Security Events App
+## Installing the Akamai Security Events app

 This section has instructions for installing the Sumo Logic App for Akamai Security Events.